AVasK/core/README.md

 - You can test different predicates for your types... as a matter of fact, there're pre-written predicates that almost 100% mimick the std::type_traits ones!
+    ... but if you need something special, just use `core::bind_predicate` as shown below

 ```C++
 Type<A>( is_subclass_of<B> || is_base_of<C> ) -> bool